ubikorp/astro-lacking/src/content/post/playlists/2019-09-24-the-party-underground.md

   artist_slug: close-talker
   notes: Is it a Seinfeld reference?
 - sequence: 46
-  song: 'It Takes A Muscle '
+  song: It Takes A Muscle
   artist: M.I.A.
   artist_slug: m-i-a
   notes: Vocodering